-When person embarks on making any kind of murder mystery one must ask the question, “What makes my thriller about a crazed killer stand out from others of its kind?”
+When person embarks on making any kind of murder mystery one must ask such questions as, “What makes my thriller about a crazed killer stand out from others of its kind?
 Does the movie have a brilliant but eccentric detective?
 Is the hero/heroine a spunky and resourceful fighter?
-Is the setting for this mystery in outer space or some equally cut-off location?
-Coming up with a decent hook or original twist has to be about the hardest thing when trying to write a story about a crazed killer for if you’re not careful you just end up with a generic slasher film that is soon forgotten.
-Enter producer Jon Peters who stumbled across a screenplay written by John Carpenter (Note: This script was bouncing around before Carpenter’s break-out film Halloween) and he thought it would be a great project for his then girlfriend Barbara Streisand, but when she thought the script was too “kinky” for her tastes Peters turned to Network’s Oscar winning actress Faye Dunaway.
-So what kind of take does the Eyes of Laura Mars bring to the genre?
+Is the setting for this mystery in outer space or some equally cut-off location?”
+Finding a decent hook or original twist has to be about the hardest thing to come up with when trying to write a story about a crazed killer, for if you’re not careful you just end up with a generic slasher film that is soon forgotten.
+Enter producer Jon Peters who stumbled across a screenplay written by John Carpenter – Note: This script was bouncing around before Carpenter’s break-out film Halloween – and he thought it would be a great project for his then girlfriend Barbara Streisand, but when she thought the script was too “kinky” for her tastes Peters turned to Network’s Oscar winning actress Faye Dunaway.
+So what kind of spin does the Eyes of Laura Mars bring to the genre?
 Honestly, I have no idea and I’m pretty sure all those involved didn’t have a clue either.

 To say these nightmarish images leave Laura a little distraught would be an understatement but when she discovers that these “visions” actually took place, and that someone is out there murdering her friends and associates, she starts to get pushed towards the edges of sanity.
 Dunaway is without a doubt one of the great actresses of our time but her portrayal of Laura Mars is basically a one note “Woman in Danger” role with her character looking panicked or terrified to varying degrees for the bulk of the film’s running time.
 So right there the film fails on the delivery of an interesting protagonist, and though I’m not one who expects every thriller to have a spunky heroine who insist on investigating the horrible goings on despite the possible dangers, but if the character’s sole purpose is to simply scream and run in blind terror she’s not only boring but someone not worth rooting for, that is when she’s not having one of her “terrifying” visions.